 Safety & Health

-Your child’s health and safety is our first priority at Hola Mundo Beach and Surf Camp.
-All of our staff are educators, and are subject to federal and state background checks as a requirement for employment.
-In addition, they are First Aid and CPR trained and certified by the American Heart Association and the American Red Cross.
+Your child’s health and safety is our first priority at Hola Mundo Beach Camp.
+Our Camp directors are bilingual educators with more than 25 years experience running day camps.
+Our staff are bilingual college and High School students who are fully trained, and are subject to federal and state background checks as a requirement for employment.
+In addition, all of Hola Mundo Beach Camp's staff are First Aid and CPR trained certified by the American Heart Association and the American Red Cross.
 We have a Lifeguard Instructor in staff, and 2 Lifeguards in our staff.

 Our Registration Form includes specific questions where you can share any and all important health information about your child that we should know while they are attending camp.
 Please use the Registration Form to share any health concerns including your child’s physical, mental and emotional health history.
 If there are any additional special concerns that you have about your child, please contact the Camp Director and we will accommodate each child as much as possible.